 GET YOUR 'PHIL' Dame Judi Dench and Steve Coogan are wonderful in Philomena.
 (Alex Bailey)

-Genre: Drama; Starring: Steve Coogan, Judi Dench, Charlie Murphy; Director: Stephen Frears; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: The Weinstein Company
+Genre: Drama; Starring: Steve Coogan, Judi Dench, Charlie Murphy; Director: Stephen Frears; Runtime (in minutes): 98; MPAA Rating: PG-13; Distributor: The Weinstein Company

 Posted November 26 2013 — 12:00 AM EST

 - 'Vikings' shocker: Creator Michael Hirst talks the death of [spoiler]